Andrew-M-C/go.jsonvalue/docs/en/06_import_export.md

 v := jsonvalue.NewObject()
 ```

-We can add a sub object into it:
+We can add a sub-object into it:

 ```go
 child := map[string]string{